brunokoga/pathfinder-markdown/prd_markdown/skills/sleightOfHand.md

 If you try to take something from a creature, you must make a DC 20 Sleight of Hand check.
 The opponent makes a Perception check to detect the attempt, opposed by the Sleight of Hand check result you achieved when you tried to grab the item.
 An opponent who succeeds on this check notices the attempt, regardless of whether you got the item.
 You cannot use this skill to take an object from another creature during combat if the creature is aware of your presence.

 You can also use Sleight of Hand to entertain an audience as though you were using the Perform skill.
-In such a case, your âactâ encompasses elements of legerdemain, juggling, and the like.
+In such a case, your “act” encompasses elements of legerdemain, juggling, and the like.

 | Sleight of Hand DC | Task |
 | --- | --- |